Review of the Parnis P523

 Although this company’s timepieces are priced slightly outside my comfort zone, over the Christmas holiday, I won a pair of lowballed bids on eBay.
 The following review focuses on the Parnis P523.

 I purchased the P523 from eBay.
 It arrived well packed and on schedule.
-My winning bid, including shipping, came to thirty dollars.
+My winning bid, including shipping, came to 30 dollars.
 Under normal circumstances, these watches range from 120 to 130 dollars.

 Four circular openings pierce the jet-black upper dial, revealing the subdials and promoting a three-dimensional effect.
 Four gold-plated crowns jut out from the rim of this timepiece.